lino-framework/book/docs/specs/summaries.rst

     Implementation of Summary Table

-:mod:`lino_xl.lib.tickets`.
+:mod:`lino_xl.lib.tickets`

     Implementation of :ref:`summary_fields`.

-`European Social Fund <welfare.lino-framework.org/specs/welcht/esf.html>`_.
+`European Social Fund <welfare.lino-framework.org/specs/esf.html>`_

-    The most advanced use of this module.
+    The most advanced use of summaries.
 Is a summary table used to calculate yearly and monthly worked time with clients based on meeting type and various other rules.